-Tie rod sleeves are used to adjust the toe on parallelogram type steering systems.
-They’re located between the inner and outer tie rod ends.
-Apply a little penetrating oil to the clamps and adjusting sleeve before loosening and use a special rotating tool to rotate the sleeve without damage.
+Fixed between the inner and outer tie rod ends, tie rod adjustment sleeves adjust the toe on parallelogram-type steering systems.
+Apply a little penetrating oil to the clamps, adjust the sleeve before loosening, and use a special rotating tool to rotate the sleeve without damage.

-Worn tie rods produce noise, tire wear and loose steering.
-This is because the ball and stud have worn and slack and looseness is affecting its performance.
-This looseness can affect either the inner or the outer tie rod ends.
-This results in vehicle wander and constant correction of the wheel to keep the vehicle in a straight line.
+Worn inner and outer tie rods produce noise, tire wear, and loose steering.
+The ball and stud have worn, resulting in slack and looseness.
+This looseness results in wander and constant correction of the steering wheel to keep the vehicle in its lane.

 Feathered Tire Wear